paulinoprojects/PaloAlto/README.md

 ## Learning Path & Certifications

-As you gain expertise with Palo Alto firewalls, consider pursuing these certifications:
 - **PCCSA (Associate)**: Foundation-level cybersecurity fundamentals.
 - **PCNSA (Administrator)**: Learn advanced security features and management techniques for network security administration.
 - **PCNSE (Engineer)**: Master the design, deployment, and configuration of Palo Alto networks for enterprise environments.